RockefellerArchiveCenter/iiif-image-scripts/README.md

     $ docker build . -t iiif-pipeline

 You can then run the pipeline, mounting any local directories you need access to.
-For example, the command above will mount `/local_files/` on your local machine to `/source_files/` in the running container and then execute `iiif_pipeline.py`, using `/tmp` in the container as a destination directory:
+For example, the command below will mount `/local_files/` on your local machine to `/source_files/` in the running container and then execute `iiif_pipeline.py`, using `/tmp` in the container as a destination directory: